magic-sph/magic/doc/sphinx/install.rst

    $ source whereverYouCheckedOut/magic/sourceme.sh

-To get started, you then need to compile the code
+To get started, you then need to compile the code.

 Setting up compiler options and compiling
 =========================================